About xGnP® Graphene Nanoplatelets

 Grade C particles have an average thickness of approximately 2 nanometers and a diameter between 1-2 microns.
 Surface area can be selected at 300, 500, 750 m2/g.

-Grade H particles have an average thickness of approximately 15 nanometers and a typical surface area of 50 to 80 m2/g.
+Grade H particles have a typical surface area of 50 to 80 m2/g.

 Grade H is available with average particle diameters of 5, 15 or 25 microns.